andew42/andrewandlaura/content/holidays/2010SriLanka.md

 Sun 7th Feb
 =
 The intrepid explorers took the night flight to Colombo for our 3rd wedding anniversary holiday.

-Wije who was our driver and tour guide for this holiday picked us up at Katunayake Airport in Colombo and drove us to the Wallawwa hotel which is hidden away amongst trees and jungle plantation about 40 minutes from the airport. www.thewallawwa.com
+Wije who was our driver and tour guide for this holiday picked us up at Katunayake Airport in Colombo and drove us to the [Wallawwa hotel](http://www.thewallawwa.com) which is hidden away amongst trees and jungle plantation about 40 minutes from the airport.

 We were met by a waiter there with a fresh lime drink and ice cold towels to refresh us after our journey.